step-hen-burke/msc-notes/task_list/semester_2/Week 1.md

 - Precursor to the capstone project - resulting in a research proposal
 - 60% or higher is generally preferable as a good setup for the project

-- [ ] Read section 6.8.3 of capstone project module descriptor - learning outcomes
+- [x] Read section 6.8.3 of capstone project module descriptor - learning outcomes ✅ 2024-02-20

 Not looking for theory of research in assignments - more application of what we learn